Simspace/avaleryar/README.md

 ## Overview

-Avaleryar is an implementation of Pimlott and Kiselyov's Soutei trust-management system, comprising
+Avaleryar is an implementation of [Pimlott and Kiselyov's Soutei][soutei-paper] trust-management system, comprising

 * A [Datalog](https://en.wikipedia.org/wiki/Datalog)-like rule language for describing authorization policies (including the evaluator, parser, and a pretty-printer).